Become an expat by answering these nine critical questions

 Living life as an expat may be exciting and fruitful for you.
 However, your family members may not share the same enthusiasm and be motivated enough to relocate.
 Let them know the positives of being an expat and help them strike a rapport with diverse communities that suit their interests.
 Learn more about expat kids.

-8. Are local healthcare services reliable or do you need private insurance?
+8. Are local healthcare services reliable, or do you need private insurance?

 Many countries offer excellent healthcare to expatriates, while others offer nothing at all.
 You would need international health insurance to ensure that you are fit and healthy in a foreign land.
 Check out the cost of obtaining a new global health insurance plan and see whether it is affordable after your new salary package.

 There can be many obstacles in your path of being a global nomad.
-Obvious obstacles include money crunch, work permits, visa, certifications, etc. The hurdles may seem tough to overcome, but proper planning will help you handle every challenging situation.
+Obvious obstacles include money crunch, work permits, visas, certifications, etc. The hurdles may seem tough to overcome, but proper planning will help you handle every challenging situation.
 Reach out to people who you feel can bail you out of difficult times.

 Next Steps for Expats